twiecki/WhileMyMCMCGentlySamples/content/2014-09-02-on-frequentism-and-fried-chicken.md

 ---------------------
 Thus, we see that his first set of complaints can be chalked-up to a simple misunderstanding of the intended audience: that's an honest mistake, and I won't make more of it.
 But he goes beyond this, and proposes his own final answer to the centuries-old debate between frequentists and Bayesians.
 As he writes: "Which one is right?
 The answer, as usual when faced with a dichotomy, is neither."

-This should pique your interest: he's claiming that not only am I, a humble blogger, an ignorant amateur (which may be true), but that luminaries of the science and statistics world &mdash; people like Neyman, Pearson, Fisher, Jaynes, Jeffries, Savage, and many others who sometimes ardently addressed this question &mdash; are simply ignorant squabblers within the field which they all but created.
+This should pique your interest: he's claiming that not only am I, a humble blogger, an ignorant amateur (which may be true), but that luminaries of the science and statistics world &mdash; people like Neyman, Pearson, Fisher, Jaynes, Jeffreys, Savage, and many others who sometimes ardently addressed this question &mdash; are simply ignorant squabblers within the field which they all but created.
 I doubt I'm alone in finding this sweeping indictment a bit suspect.

 But let's skip these charges and dig further: what third route does Mr. Ross propose to trample all this precedent?
 The answer is decision theory: